ls1intum/thesis-template-typst/chapters/06/main.typ

   Note: Derive concrete objectives / hypotheses for this evaluation from the general ones in the introduction.
 ]

+We want to test if students can:

+1. navigate to the communication feature
+2. hide and mute channels
+3. tap mentions, e.g., a lecture
+4. restore drafts of messages and answers
+5. mention content, e.g., an exercise
+6. mention conversations, e.g., a channel

 == Results

 #rect(
   width: 100%,
   radius: 10%,